Overlap Algebras as Almost Discrete Locales: Preliminaries about frames and locales

-$\mathbf{Loc}$ has a terminal object $\mathbf{1}$ whose corresponding frame, usually written $\Omega$ instead of $\Omega\mathbf{1}$, is the power of a singleton set (the set of truth-values); this is the two-element set $\{0,1\}$ if and only if LEM holds.
+$\mathbf{Loc}$ has a terminal object $\mathbf{1}$ whose corresponding frame, which is usually written $\Omega$ instead of $\Omega\mathbf{1}$, is the powerset of the set $1=\{0\}$; $\Omega$ can be interpreted as the set of truth-values, and it is in bijection with the two-element set $2=\{0,1\}$ if and only if LEM holds.